Kumariz0/PWDManager/README.md

 # Local password manager

 This is a local password manager.
-My idea whith this is that poeople without the code can't acces it so it can be put on a UBS-stick that it is only accesible when it is pluged in.
-That only allows hackers to steal the zdata when the USB-stick is lost.
+My idea with this is that poeople without the code can't access it. that way it can be put on a UBS-stick that it is only accessible when it's pluged in.
+That only allows hackers to steal the data when the USB-stick is lost.
 ## Installation

 Simply downlaod the EXE file out of the [Releases](https://github.com/Kumariz0/PWDManager/releases) Tab and execute it.